If you have a question that is not answered here, try checking the main Bucardo page and see the links and community information there.

 There is no simple answer to this question, as it depends on how many tables you are replicating in one sync, how fast your network is, how busy your database is, etc. As a general rule of thumb, however, changes make it to the other databases within a matter of one or two seconds.

-This message looks bad, but is in fact innocuous.
+This message is innocuous.
 It simply means that Bucardo is getting signaled to sync more quickly than it can complete a sync.
 That’s quite normal, and Bucardo will catch up.

 Bucardo will not run natively on Windows, as it has some Unix-specific features.
 However, the only part of Bucardo that needs to run on a Unix system is the Perl daemon: the Bucardo database and all databases to be replicated can be running on Windows.